AdrianSkar/markdown/fcc_guide.md

 ```

 ### Code explanation
-The function first evaluates `if` the condition `(val != 99)` evaluates to `true`.
+The function first evaluates `if` the condition `(val !== 17)` evaluates to `true` considering both value and value type.
 If it does, it returns the statement between the curly braces ("Not equal").
 If it doesn't, it returns the next `return` statement outside them ("Equal").

 ### Resources

 - ["Inequality operator" - *MDN JavaScript reference*](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators#Using_the_Equality_Operators#Inequality_(!))
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3Mjc3MDg2OCwtMTUwODkxMjMxNCwtNz
+eyJoaXN0b3J5IjpbLTEzMzcyNzA1ODYsLTE1MDg5MTIzMTQsLT
-c0MjEwMjMyLC0yMDMwNDcxOTI5LDU0MjQ3MzI1OCwxNzU4NDgx
+c3NDIxMDIzMiwtMjAzMDQ3MTkyOSw1NDI0NzMyNTgsMTc1ODQ4
-OTIyXX0=
+MTkyMl19
 -->